 Keep in mind when you apply a tag you want to add relevant text that is the source of the tag.
 For example, if you tag NYHA class in the study, you will want to write the table you found it in or copy and paste the sentence where they talk about it.

 Note: Aren’t you glad you uploaded all the full texts in the screening stage?
 That’s why we have you upload full texts while screening.

+Be sure to check the supplements for reported data if they aren’t given in the main article.
+It is useful to do a CTRL + F to search for specific key words in large pdfs.

+After tagging all 6 studies, go back and make sure you tagged the study titled “Effect of Sacubitril-Valsartan vs Enalapril on Aortic Stiffness in Patients With Heart Failure and Reduced Ejection Fraction: A Randomized Clinical Trial” by Desai et al., 2019.
+This is an important study and is required to be extracted after tagging.

 For a complete list of suggested tags, see useful tags.
 If you are still unsure what terms to use as tags: